heart and health-based

 is a resource platform with the mission of nurturing singers in their journey and improving access to music education.

-Livia is available to give masterclasses and workshops with a focus on singing technique, stage presence, performance anxiety, and singing for non-musical goals.
+Explore Singing for Self-Care in a group setting through workshops or singing masterclasses, with a focus on singing technique, stage presence, performance anxiety, and singing for non-musical goals.